Rested Islanders ready to go against Hurricanes in 2nd round

 Warren Foegele had a team-high four goals in the first round and was tied with Dougie Hamilton and Jordan Staal — who each had three goals and three assists.
 Teuvo Terraivanen also scored three goals, and Jaccob Flavin had nine assists to lead the team in points.

-Some things to know as the teams open the conference semifinals Friday night at Barclays Center:
+Some things to know as the teams open the conference semifinals Friday night:

 HELLO, AGAIN: Carolina’s Justin Williams and Calvin de Haan will be seeing some familiar faces in this series.
 The 37-year-old Williams spent two seasons under Trotz with the Capitals before returning for a second stint with Carolina in 2017.
 Williams had an assist on Brock McGinn’s series-winning goal against Washington, giving him an NHL-record 15 points in Game 7s of the playoffs.